inkle/ink/Documentation/ink_JSON_runtime_format.md

 * `"thread"` - Clones/starts a new thread, as used with the `<- knot` syntax in ink.
 This esssentially clones the entire callstack, branching it.
 * `"done"` - Tries to close/pop the active thread, otherwise marks the story flow safe to exit without a loose end warning.
 * `"end"` - Ends the story flow immediately, closes all active threads, unwinds the callstack, and removes any choices that were previously created.

-## Callstack Pop

-*(TODO: These could just be control commands.)*

-`"->->"` and `"~ret"` pop the callstack - used for returning from a tunnel or function respectively.
-They are specified independently for error checking, since the callstack is aware of whether each element was pushed as a tunnel or function in the first place.

 ## Native functions